Cyclist Accidents: The Parts Of The Highway Code That Help Prove Motorist Fault For Bike Rider Road Injuries

 The Highway Code Rule 82

-Level crossings/Tramways.
-Take extra care when crossing the tracks.
+Take extra care when crossing the tracks of level crossings and tramways.
 You should dismount at level crossings where a ‘cyclist dismount’ sign is displayed.

 “Whosoever, having the charge of any carriage or vehicle, shall by wanton or furious driving or racing, or other wilful misconduct, or by wilful neglect, do or cause to be done any bodily harm to any person whatsoever, shall be guilty of a misdemeanor, and being convicted thereof shall be liable, at the discretion of the court, to be imprisoned for any term not exceeding two years”